qbead/qbeadWebsite/content/book/dancing.md

 Here is a webpage with a [grand finale code and explaination](/codedoc/examples/Dancing_with_Color/Grand_Finale/Grand_Finale.ino.html).

-To see even more dances mathematically, you can watch Mariel Pettee’s, a physics graduate student who studies particle physics as well as physics and dance, AI-generated dances here:
+To see even more dances mathematically, you can watch Mariel Pettee’s, a physics graduate student who studies particle physics as well as physics and dance, [AI-generated dances](https://vimeo.com/400629616) below.
+You can also watch more of her videos [here](https://vimeo.com/400641881) and read a [paper](https://arxiv.org/abs/1907.05297)  on this research.

 <!--TODO: insert Mariel's video here -->